scipion-em/scipion-em-cryosparc2/README.rst

 You will need to use `2.0.0 <https://github.com/I2PC/scipion/releases/tag/v2.0>`_ version of Scipion to run these protocols.

 For now, is recommended that the plugin be installed in developer mode.
-For that, follow the following instructions:
+For that, follow these instructions:

-1. Clone or download the plugin repository located in `cryoSPARC plugin <https://github.com/scipion-em/scipion-em-cryosparc2>`_
+1. Clone or download the plugin repository

 .. code-block::